peter-herman/gegravity/docs/build_package.md

 5. Create/update setup.cfg, which should sit in the same directory as src.

 # Create and upload package (see https://packaging.python.org/en/latest/tutorials/packaging-projects/)
 To test, use the test pypi server.
-In setup.cfg, replace package name with "name = gegravity-peter-herman"
+In setup.cfg, replace package name with "name = gegravity-peter-herman".
+API access is handled by API key in config file at $HOME/.pypirc (may need to recreate if it is a new system)
 ```
 f:
 cd Research/gegravity